SDT Appeals to the Administrative Court

 What range of decisions can the appeal court make?

-First and foremost it will decide whether to quash the first instance decision of the SDT.
+The court will decide whether to quash the decision of the SDT.
 If it does so, it may then dismiss the SRA’s case, substitute its own sanction, or remit the case back to the SDT on any number of points.

 Unlike in the SDT, usually the losing party is ordered to pay all or a proportion of the winning party’s costs.